GianMariaPandolfi/RistoranteBot/README.md

 docker-compose up
 ```

-This will start the bot and install all the requirements (I'll try to reduce them in future).
+This will start the bot and install all the requirements.

 To send message to the bot: